branco-medeiros/Rex-java/README.md

 * Span%T as Lst%T is an specialization of a Lst that represents a section of the list
   - start as int: indicates the first index of the span
   - end as (int|Nothing): index of next item after the last; if Nothing, the span has no defined end
-  - source as (Lst%T|Nothing): indicates the data source of the span; may be nothing, in which case it can be assigned once
+  - source as (Lst%T|Nothing): indicates the data source of the span; may be nothing, in which case it can be assigned.

 * Sequence%T as Lst%T tracks the poistion of an input sequence:
   - position as integer : gets /sets the current position